Committee on Toxicity

-The Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) is a UK independent scientific committee that provides advice to the Food Standards Agency, the Department of Health and other Government Departments and Agencies on matters concerning the toxicity of chemicals.
+The Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) is a UK independent scientific committee that provides advice to the Food Standards Agency, the Department of Health and other government departments and agencies on matters concerning the toxicity of chemicals.

-It has a number of working groups that publish reports, e.g. previously on Phytoestrogens.
-It also works with other Scientific Advisory Committees to develop new guidance, for example for the integration of epidemiological and toxicological evidence.
+It has a number of working groups that publish reports, e.g. previously on phytoestrogens.
+It also works with other scientific advisory committees to develop new guidance, for example for the integration of epidemiological and toxicological evidence.

 Pharmacologist Frank Woods was made a Commander of the Order of the British Empire (CBE) in the 2001 Birthday Honours, for services to the committee.

-The current Chair is the toxicologist Professor Alan Boobis.
+The current chair is toxicologist Professor Alan Boobis.